bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   When this flag is set to 1 it expresses the fact that the content of the current bundle should be save to an internal buffer.
-By default the name of the buffer is "_", but if the 'id' of bundle is set then the ID string is added to the end.
-For instance, when 'id' is set to "my" then the name of the buffer is "_my".
+By default the name of the buffer is the underscore, but if style.id is set then it is saved in accordance to this ID.
+  This allows for another bundle to be restored to its content if it sets the same ID.

-+ load:1
++ restore:1
-+ load:3
++ restore:3

-  The load-option instructs that the content of a fenced bundle is to be loaded from a previously saved buffer.
-By default the buffer name is "_", but it could be "_my" if the 'id' of the bundle is set to "my".
-By default the integer is set 1, which expresses the fact that all source lines in the buffer is to be inserted starting at the first time, pushing all existing lines down.
-However, this can be changed by setting 'load' to a different integer such as '3', in which case the first two lines are left at its origina position where lines 3 and below are moved downwards to make room for the newly inserted lines.
+  This option instructs that a previously saved content of a bundle should be inserted into the new bundle.
+The value expressed by this option denotes the starting line number into which the saved content is to be inserted into the existing content.
+  By default it is set to 1, which means all contents will be inserted at line 1.

 + fontsize:12
 + fontsize:11.5